 It goes without saying that you will need to do a little bit of adjusting to your lifestyle once your divorce is finalized.
 You cannot live the same lifestyle since you won’t have two incomes.
 If necessary, you should downsize where you live and the car you drive.
 Try to start saving more per month than you were as a couple to replenish your retirement accounts.

 Make sure you understand your rights when you get divorced.
 It’s possible that you could be eligible for some of your spouse’s 401(k).
 You won’t know if you don’t ask your attorney.
 If so, the funds might not be available right now, but a Qualified Domestic Relations Order (QDRO) can be instituted by the judge, which makes the funds available once you reach retirement.

 Contact a Newark Family Law Attorney for a Consultation About Divorce in New Jersey Today

 If you are thinking about filing for divorce, or if you have already started the divorce process and are dealing with another matter such as child custody, child support, or division of assets, you need to speak with a qualified attorney.
 The New Jersey family law attorneys at Nitti & Nitti Attorneys at Law, represent clients throughout the state, including Nutley, Livingston, Orange, and Belleville, NJ.
 We understand how challenging this time can be for you, which is why we will fight hard to protect your interests, and the interests of your loved ones, throughout the legal process.
-Call us at (973) 828-0772 or fill out our confidential contact form to schedule a consultation.
-We have an office conveniently located at 145 Eagle Rock Ave, Roseland, NJ 07068.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.